 - The cost of defending a labor lawsuit can readily exhaust a million dollars (excluding judgments).

-- Given the disruption and expense of a lawsuit, even the “successful” defense of such an action cannot be viewed as a victory, or a solution.
+- Thus, even the “successful” defense of such an action cannot be viewed as a victory, or a solution.

 - California laws make it extremely easy for employees to sue an employer.

 - California laws make it easy for employees to win, and force the employer to pay for their attorneys… unless you are prepared.

 Here’s how you prepare:

 - Create an employee handbook that includes all available legal protections permitted by law; many companies settle for documents available on the internet.
 This is an often fatal “penny-wise, pound-foolish” mistake.